duckrojo/procastro/docs/source/quickstart/api_provider.rst

     - Handles queries to the Astroquery library.
     - Currently, SIMBAD and the NASA EXOPLANET ARCHIVE use this provider.
     - It can be used to query data from any service that is supported by Astroquery.
+    - It depends on the `astroquery` library, which must be installed in your environment.
     Since astroquery supports query-like requests, AstroqueryProvider has a `query_nasa_exoplanet_archive` method that can be used to query data from the service.